YoloNomy/YoloNomy.github.io/docs/codes/Meca/Kepler.md

 # General proof of the first law

 Here comes the most technical aspect of our discussion.
+Hang on!

+In the most general case, thes second Newton law is:

 $$ \vec{F_G} = m \vec{a} $$

+That we can project on the two polar basis vectors:

 $$ -\vec{GMm}{r^2}\vec{u_r} = a_r\vec{u_r} $$